2008 Stanley Cup playoffs: (2) San Jose Sharks vs. (7) Calgary Flames

 The San Jose Sharks entered the playoffs as the Pacific Division champions, earning the second seed in the Western Conference with 108 points.
 Calgary qualified as the seventh seed earning 94 points during the regular season.
 This was the third and most recent playoff meeting between these two teams, with the teams splitting the two previous series.
 They last met in the 2004 Western Conference Final where Calgary won in six games.
 Calgary won three of the four games during this year's regular season series.

 San Jose eliminated the Flames in seven games.
 Stephane Yelle's second goal of the game was the game-winner as Calgary took the opening game of the series 3–2.
 San Jose goaltender Evgeni Nabokov recorded a shutout making 21 saves in game two to help the Sharks tie the series.
 The Flames rallied from a three-goal deficit to win game three 4–3 as backup goaltender Curtis Joseph relieved Miikka Kiprusoff after he was pulled just three and a half minutes into the game.
-San Jose scored two goals late in the third period of game four to win the game 3–2.
+San Jose scored two goals late in the third period of game four, the second one with just ten seconds left, to win the game 3–2.
 San Jose had a three-goal lead in game five and held off a Calgary comeback in a 4–3 victory.
 Miikka Kiprusoff recorded a shutout in game six to force a deciding game seven as the Flames won 2–0.
 After being held pointless in the first six games of the series San Jose forward Jeremy Roenick scored two goals and two assists in game seven as the Sharks won 5–3.